Graythwaite Hall

-Graythwaite Hall, near Hawkshead, Cumbria in the Lake District of England is the home of the Sandys family.
+Graythwaite Hall, near Ulverston, Cumbria in the Lake District of England is the home of the Sandys family.

 One of the more famous members of the family was Edwin Sandys, who was Archbishop of York (1576–88) and was founder of Hawkshead Grammar School which William Wordsworth attended.
 The hall dates from the 17th century and extension work was carried out in the 18th century.
 In the 19th century some major refacing gave the hall a Gothic Revival or Tudor Revival appearance.

 Grounds

 The house is surrounded by 7 acre of gardens laid out by Thomas Hayton Mawson from 1886 for Colonel Thomas Sandys.
 The importance of the commission in Mawson's development as a landscape architect has been discussed by garden historians, and was acknowledged by Mawson himself in his book The Art and Craft of Garden Making (1900).

 The gardens are set in a wooded valley.
 An arboretum contains some fine trees.